Azure/osdu-developer/docs/src/osdu_core.md

-# Service Environment Variables
+# Core Services

-The following information can be used as a guide for the required environment variables necessary to start a service locally, and the [local.http](../tools/rest-scripts/local.http) rest script can be used for a quick test to call the local services.
+This repository can be used to hold the source code for the OSDU Core Services.

-Environment Variables can be referenced in IntelliJ with the [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) plugin.
+Environment variables can be automatically generated and then be referenced in IntelliJ with the [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) plugin.

 ## Partition Service